spraakbanken/swell-project/Correction_annotation_guidelines.md

 * Either the original string or the normalized string  (or both) is (an attempt at) a word or an established phrase

+* The expression should be _replaced_ rather than _corrected_.
+This means:

-* If either the original string or the normalized string (or both) is a multi-word expression, the main word of the phrase has to be changed.
-(Otherwise one or several S-tags should be used for the correction.)
+   - If both the original string and the normalized string are multi-word expressions, the main word of the phrase has to be changed.
+Otherwise one or several S-tags should be used for the correction.
+   _Example_: såsom våra ”moderna” språk är ibland en blandning av flera utrotade minoritetsspråk som **under tiden** skapade något nytt och unik -> såsom våra ”moderna” språk ibland är en blandning av flera utrotade minoritetsspråk som **med tiden** skapade något nytt och unikt
+   - If one of the strings is a one-word expression and the other is a multi-word expression, at least one lexical morpheme has to be changed.
+(Otherwise the S-Comp tag should be applied.)

-* If both the original and the normalized string are single words, all root morphemes of the word should be changed.
+   - If both the original and the normalized string are single words, all root morphemes of the word should be changed.
 (Otherwise the L-Der tag should be applied.)

 _One word replaced by one word_: